nilooeli/Niloo_STM32_repo/fw/P5_I2C1_BMP280/P5_I2C1_BMP280_README.md

 P5_I2C1_BMP280

 📌 Project Overview
-This project demonstrates basic I2C communication between the STM32F401RE microcontroller and a BMP280 temperature & pressure sensor.
+This project demonstrates basic I2C communication between the STM32F401RE Nucleo board and a BMP280 temperature & pressure sensor.
 It uses STM32 HAL functions to:

 Detect the sensor by reading its chip ID (WHOAMI).